nadiarizki/QA-Portofolio/README.md

 * Create bug reports and provide detailed session reports
 * API autoation test using Supertest, Karate
 * Web automation test using WebdriverIO and Cucumber
-* Performance testing using Jmeter
+* Performance testing using Jmeter and K6
 * good knowledge of Database concept, Git workflow and Scrum methodology